We Need Your Help – Why Give

 The library has responded to these alarming trends with proportional reductions in expenditures- closing our Hayward Branch in 2017, and drastically cutting subscriptions and reducing staffing levels.
 We can no longer rely on court filing fees to sustain essential collections and services.

-You can help us provide equitable access to legal information by making a tax-deductible donation to the Alameda County Law Library.
+You can help us provide equitable access to legal information by making a tax-deductible donation to the Alameda County Law Library, a 501(c)(3) nonprofit organization.

 You can chose to apply your donation to a specific Donor Fund: Extended Hours, Legal Databases, Books, or Public Programming.
 Detailed descriptions of the funds are available on our Donor Funds page.